One of Disney World’s most classic experiences is character dining.

 Hollywood and Vine

-The last available character dining experience is Hollywood and Vine at Disney’s Hollywood Studios!
-Unlike the other meals, you’ll be able to eat breakfast with some different characters here: Disney Junior pals like Fancy Nancy, Vampirina, Doc McStuffins, and Roadster Goofy!
+Hollywood and Vine at Disney’s Hollywood Studios is where you can eat breakfast with some different characters: Disney Junior pals like Fancy Nancy, Vampirina, Doc McStuffins, and Roadster Goofy!
 This meal will cost ya the typical $42 per adult and $27 per child.

 On June 20, 2021, Tusker House Restaurant reopened in Disney’s Animal Kingdom — you can hang out once again with Donald and friends in their safari best for breakfast, lunch, and dinner!